 Hopefully you’ll never need to use the microchip, because your pet will live a safe, happy and long life with you.
 But there may be circumstances where you’ll be glad it’s there.

 Your pet is lost

-It’s easily done – even the most careful of owners are at risk of their pet running away; whether it’s a dog that bolts out of the front door when you take a delivery, a rabbit that escapes its hutch, or a cat who gets stuck in a neighbour’s shed.
+It’s easily done – even the most careful of pets owners in Birmingham are at risk of their pet running away; whether it’s a dog that bolts out of the front door when you take a delivery, a rabbit that escapes its hutch, or a cat who gets stuck in a neighbour’s shed.
 When your pet is found, it will likely be taken to a local vet practice or a charity rescue home.
 One quick scan of the microchip and a phone call later, and your pet is back where they belong – with you!

 Your pet is stolen